Plain English Breakdown

 - Level 2 Advanced Driver Assistance System (ADAS)

-- A type of car technology that helps drivers by controlling some aspects of driving, but still requires a driver to be fully alert.
+- A type of car technology that helps drivers by controlling speed, steering, and braking in certain situations.

 - National Highway Traffic Safety Administration (NHTSA)